-Score explanation: One part of the campus: New bed skyscraper (Bettenhochhaus "BHH") high-rise built according to Minergie P-Eco standard.
+2 Score explanation: One part of the campus: New bed skyscraper (Bettenhochhaus "ASH") high-rise built according to Minergie P-Eco standard.
 Old buildings are/will be renovated.
 On the other part of the campus most old buildings have not been retrofitted.
 5.5.
-Has the medical school or institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?

-Yes, the medical school or institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
+Has the institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?
+Yes, the institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
 Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.
-The medical school or institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
-0 The medical school or institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+(2 points) The institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+(1 point) The institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+(0 points) 2 Score Assigned:

-Score explanation: The Medical School and institution has a good accessibility by public transport, support PubliBike, and have a lot of bicycle parking places.
+Score explanation: The Medical School and institution have a good accessibility by public transport, they support PubliBike, and have a lot of bicycle parking places.
 These options are well-utilised by students.
-The institution is based in the city centre.
+Based in the city centre the institution is by default mostly accessed by sustainable forms of transportation.
 5.6.
-Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?

-- 2 Yes, the medical school has both compost and recycling programs accessible to students and faculty. - 1 The medical school has either recycling or compost programs accessible to students and faculty, but not both. - 0 There is no compost or recycling program at the medical school.
+Does your institution have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?
+Yes, the institution has both compost and recycling programs accessible to students and faculty.
+(2 points) The institution has either recycling or compost programs accessible to students and faculty, but not both.
+(1 point) 1 There is no compost or recycling program at the institution.
+(0 points) Score Assigned:

-Score explanation: Recycling is promoted.
-Compost system is only available in the kitchens and gardens, but not accessible for the public.
+Score explanation: Recycling is promoted and accessible for all.
+A compost system is only available in the kitchens and gardens, but not accessible for the public.
 5.7.
-Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?

-- Yes, the medical school has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability. - 2 There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is engaged in efforts to increase food and beverage sustainability. - 1 There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase food and beverage sustainability. - 0 There are no sustainability guidelines for food and beverages.
+Does the institution apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?
+Yes, the institution has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
+(3 points) There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is engaged in efforts to increase food and beverage sustainability.
+(2 points) There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is not engaged in efforts to increase food and beverage sustainability.
+(1 point) There are no sustainability guidelines for food and beverages.
+(0 points) Score Assigned:

 Score explanation: Glasses instead of plastic.
 Broad campus food and beverage selections, where most medical students eat, have adequate sustainability requirements for food and beverages.
 Vegan bakery in the middle of the campus.

-5.8.
-Does the medical school or institution apply sustainability criteria when making decisions about supply procurement?

-Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
-There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is engaged in efforts to increase sustainability of procurement.

-1 There are sustainability guidelines for supply procurement, but they are insufficient or optional .
-1 The medical school is not engaged in efforts to increase sustainability of procurement.

-0 There are no sustainability guidelines for supply procurement.
+3 5.8.
+Does the institution apply sustainability criteria when making decisions about supply procurement?
+Yes, the institution has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
+(3 points) There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is engaged in efforts to increase sustainability of procurement.
+(2 points) There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is not engaged in efforts to increase sustainability of procurement.
+(1 point) There are no sustainability guidelines for supply procurement.
+(0 points) Score Assigned: